Kimberley rock monitor

 The Kimberley rock monitor (Varanus glauerti) is a medium-sized species of monitor lizard in the family Varanidae.
 The species is native to Northern Australia.
-Also known as Glauert's monitor or the Kakadu sand goanna, it belongs to the subgenus Odatria.
+Also known commonly as Glauert's monitor, Quinkan rock monitor and the Kakadu sand goanna, it belongs to the subgenus Odatria.

 Etymology

 The specific name, glauerti, is in honor of English-born Australian herpetologist Ludwig Glauert.

+Geographic range

+V. glauerti is found in the extreme northwestern part of the Australian state of Western Australia, and in the northern tip of Northern Territory.

 Description

-Varanus glauerti grows up to 80 cm long, and three-quarters of its length is the long tail.
+V. glauerti grows up to 80 cm long, and three-quarters of its length is the long tail.

 Habitat and behaviour

-Varanus glauerti lives almost exclusively on rocky cliff faces, but is found in humid forests.
+V. glauerti lives almost exclusively on rocky cliff faces, but is also found in humid forests.
 It is rupicolous, and prefers humid conditions.

+Diet

+V. glauerti preys upon insects such as caterpillars, cockroaches, and orthopterans, and also upon small lizards such as geckos and their eggs.

+Reproduction

+V. glauerti is oviparous, and sometimes parthenogenetic.